JacquesLucke/animation_nodes_manual/docs/release_notes/v2_0/misc.rst

 .. image:: images/socket_settings.gif

 Furthermore there is a new shortcut (*shift ctrl Q*) to disable Auto Execution for all AN trees.
-This is helpful when you accidently made a mistake and the execution time becomes very long.
+This is helpful when you accidentally made a mistake and the execution time becomes very long.

 3D Viewport
 ===========

-An option to show the indices of vertices, edges and polygons indices is available under the display panel in properties menu now.
+An option to show the indices of vertices, edges and polygons is available under the display panel in properties menu now.
 Note that this option is designed to be used in object mode.

 .. image:: images/viewport_indices.png